flamewave000/pia-web/README.md

   - Open the `config.json` file in a regular text editor and find the `enabled` value.
 Change it from `"enabled": false` to `"enabled": true`.
 Save the file and exit.
   - Run the server as normal by calling/double clicking the `pia-web*` file.

+If you run into any issues, or have questions, just log a ticket in the [issues](https://github.com/flamewave000/pia-web/issues) section of GitHub and I'll try to get back to you quickly.

 ## Configuration

 ### file: `config.json`